In blow to Biden, Joe Manchin will not commit to backing $1.75 trillion spending bill - Up News Info

 Article content

-The White House sought to play down the Manchin setback, with White House press secretary Jen Psaki saying in a statement: “We remain confident that the plan will gain Senator Manchin’s support.”
+White House press secretary Jen Psaki said in a statement: “We remain confident that the plan will gain Senator Manchin’s support.”

 Manchin demanded immediate House action on a $1 trillion infrastructure bill that the Senate passed in August with the support of 19 Republicans.